Reinforcement Learning in the Real World: A Survey of Statistical Challenges and Future Directions

-The use of online RL to optimize adaptive intervention policies is motivated by the fact that fixed policies derived from prior intervention data are often suboptimal for new recipients of the adaptive intervention due to societal changes, inclusion of new intervention components in the adaptive intervention and so on leading to Challenge \textbf{(2)} in Sec. \ref{sec_intro}.
+The use of online RL to optimize adaptive intervention policies is motivated by the fact that fixed policies derived from prior intervention data are often suboptimal for new recipients of the adaptive intervention due to societal changes, inclusion of new intervention components in the adaptive intervention, and so on, leading to challenge \textbf{C2}.
 Online RL optimizes policies to the new individuals as they experience the adaptive intervention.
-Adaptive interventions in healthcare include just-in-time adaptive interventions (JITAIs), which automate the delivery of behavioral and/or biological treatment (i.e., select treatment actions) \citep{Deliu2024, Nahum-Shani2018} via smart devices (smart wearables, smartphones, smart speakers, etc.).
+Adaptive interventions in healthcare include just-in-time adaptive interventions (JITAIs), which automate the delivery of behavioral and/or biological treatment (i.e., select treatment actions) \citep{Nahum-Shani2018, Deliu2024, gazikey} via smart devices (smart wearables, smartphones, smart speakers, etc.).
 A concrete example is the ``HeartSteps" JITAI designed to promote physical activity.
-The HeartSteps JITAI has been repeatedly updated and deployed: the first deployment included sedentary adults in the Midwest US, while subsequent deployments included adults with Stage 1 hypertension and obesity in the Northwest US and Southeast US, respectively \citep{Klasnja2019, liao2020personalized, de2025dynamic}.
+The HeartSteps JITAI, described further in the case study in Sec. \ref{sec:HeartSteps}, has been repeatedly updated and deployed: the first deployment targeted sedentary adults in the Midwest US, the second and third deployments targeted adults with Stage 1 hypertension in the Northwest US and the fourth deployment targeted adults with obesity in Southwest US, respectively \citep{Klasnja2019, liao2020personalized, de2025dynamic}.
 In education, adaptive interventions include intelligent tutoring systems (ITSs).
 ITSs adapt instructional content, feedback, or question difficulty based on a student's knowledge states and engagement \citep{Riedmann2025}.
 As with JITAIs, ITSs must continually improve and account for new populations, curricula, and observations (e.g., clickstream data, eye tracking, or biosignals).